OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-10.md

 that you may recount to your sons and grandsons how I made a mockery of the Egyptians and how I performed my signs among them, so that you may know that I am the Lord.”

 ## Exodus 10:3
-So Moses and Aaron went to Pharaoh and said to him, “This is what the Lord, the God of the Hebrews, says: ‘How long will you refuse to humble yourself before me?
-Let my people go, so that they may serve me.
+So Moses and Aaron approached Pharaoh and conveyed the message: “This is what the Lord, the God of the Hebrews, declares: ‘How long will you refuse to humble yourself before me?
+Allow my people to go, so that they may serve me.

 ## Exodus 10:4
-For if you refuse to let my people go, behold, tomorrow I will bring locusts into your territory.
+For if you continue to refuse to let my people go, take note, tomorrow I will bring locusts into your territory.

 ## Exodus 10:5
 They will cover the surface of the land so that no one will be able to see it.
 They will devour what is left to you after the hail, including every tree that grows in your fields.